Lehe publishes article in the Cambridge journal, Religious Studies

 May 12, 2014

 Robert “Tad” Lehe, North Central College professor of philosophy and coordinator of history of ideas, recently published an article, titled “A Critique of Peter Byrne’s Religious Pluralism,” in the scholarly philosophy of religion journal Religious Studies, published by Cambridge University Press.
+This article incorporates religious studies and critiques philosophical arguments for religious pluralism.

 The article argues that Peter Byrne fails to offer a viable version of religious pluralism.
 Byrne’s religious pluralism, which affirms the cognitive and salvific equality of all major religions but is agnostic about specific religious doctrines, fails to resolve the tensions between its realist conception of religious truth, which affirms the reality of the sacred and its agnosticism about detailed descriptions of the sacred.